Nikolaj Coster-Waldau: Critical success (2011–present)

 In early 2017, he starred in E.L.
 Katz's dark comedy Small Crimes which premiered at South by Southwest film festival on 11 March 2017, to positive reviews.
 Coster-Waldau then appeared in the Danish film 3 Things, a thriller about a prime suspect of a bank robbery who negotiates the terms of his witness protection deal.
 He starred in Roman Waugh's prison film Shot Caller, which premiered at the Los Angeles Film Festival on 16 June 2017.
 Since January 2018 he has been the L'Oréal Paris global spokesperson for the company's Men Expert line of products.

 In May 2017, it was announced that he starred in Brian De Palma's film Domino.
 The film was released on 31 May 2019.
 Later the same year he starred in Suicide Tourist by Jonas Alexander Arnby, which premiered at the Zurich Film Festival.
 That same year, Coster-Waldau launched a production company named Ill Kippers.

-He starred in The Silencing, a thriller directed by Robin Pront.
+He starred in the 2020 thriller The Silencing, directed by Robin Pront.

 He filmed in secret the movie The Day We Died (Krudttønden) by Ole Christian Madsen.
 The film is based on events surrounding the 2015 Copenhagen shootings and was originally slated for release for late 2019.
 It was released in Europe on 3 May 2020.
-On 7 January 2021, Variety announced that Samuel Goldwyn Films has purchased U.S. distribution rights for the film.
+On 7 January 2021, Variety announced that Samuel Goldwyn Films had purchased U.S. distribution rights for the film.

-He was to have played Macbeth in 2020, in a production of Shakespeare's tragedy reuniting with Matt Shakman at the Geffen Playhouse.
-On 15 April 2020, the Geffen Playhouse announced on its blog that its production of Macbeth, among others, had been postponed because of the Covid pandemic.
+Coster-Waldau was to have played Macbeth in 2020, in a production of Shakespeare's tragedy reuniting with Matt Shakman at the Geffen Playhouse.
+On 15 April 2020, the Geffen Playhouse announced on its blog that its production of Macbeth, among others, had been postponed because of the COVID-19 pandemic.

+In November 2023, Coster-Waldau was announced to portray William the Conqueror in King & Conqueror.
+He also served as an executive producer on the series, and also directed one episode.
+King & Conqueror debuted on BBC One and BBC iPlayer on 24 August 2025, and has been sold worldwide.

+Other activities

+Coster-Waldau has supported the Danish Red Cross since 2003.

+In 2016, he announced a Game of Thrones campaign-contest in order to support the RED foundation which aims to raise awareness and fight AIDS.